ignaciobrizuela/megachess/README.md

 - If there is a capture, the player scores 10 times the piece value captured.

 ## Program structure
 This project is made by three parts.
-It has a Server which controls user accounts, matches, tournaments, etc. and the way to do it is sending and attending json requests.
+There is a Server which controls user accounts, matches, tournaments, etc. and the way it does it is sending and attending json requests.

 ![program_flow](https://user-images.githubusercontent.com/40641262/100389612-9dcb0180-300c-11eb-9013-ca4a4b75c10d.png)